Mass in D minor, K. 65

 The Missa brevis in D minor, K. 65/61a, is a mass composed by Wolfgang Amadeus Mozart (12 years old at the time) and completed on 14 January 1769.
 It is scored for SATB soloists and choir, violin I and II, 3 trombones colla parte, and basso continuo.

-It is thought that this mass was performed in the University of Salzburg's Kollegienkirche to open a forty-hour vigil.
-As a Lenten mass, it is likely that the Gloria could not have been performed on this occasion, and would have been composed for subsequent use.
+The long held belief, based on Sigismund Keller's assertion in 1873, that this mass was first performed on 5 February 1769, the pre-Lenten Sunday of Quinquagesima, in the University of Salzburg's Kollegienkirche to open a forty-hour vigil, has later been shown as untenable.
+As a Lenten mass, the Gloria could not have been performed.

 This is Mozart's shortest setting of the Order of Mass, and his only missa brevis set in a minor key.

 The mass is divided into six movements.